-Use of IP in SoC's is essential in order to meet time-to-market requirements and leveraging existing technologies efficiently.
-So, designing the power management mechanism should involve both IP requirements and SoC concerns.
-UPF(IEEE 1801 UPF) format which we are using now follows an implementation-methodology that provides power-management structures and behavior for a design which drives both verification and implementations steps.
+Use of IP in SOC's is essential in order to meet time-to-market requirements and leveraging existing technologies efficiently.
+So, designing the power management mechanism should involve both IP requirements and Soc concerns.

+IEEE 1801 UPF follows an implementation-methodology that provides power-management structures and behavior for a design which drives both verification and Implementations steps.
 There are some problems with this methodology.